openresty/lua-nginx-module/README.markdown

 Alternatively, `ngx_lua` can be manually compiled into Nginx:

 1. Install LuaJIT 2.0 (Recommended) or Lua 5.1 (Lua 5.2 is *not* supported yet).
-Lua can be obtained free from the [the LuaJIT download page](http://luajit.org/download.html) or [the standard Lua homepage](http://www.lua.org/).
-Some distribution package managers also distribute Lua and LuaJIT.
+LuajIT can be downloaded from the [the LuaJIT project website](http://luajit.org/download.html) and Lua 5.1, from the [Lua project website](http://www.lua.org/).
+Some distribution package managers also distribute LuajIT and/or Lua.
 1. Download the latest version of the ngx_devel_kit (NDK) module [HERE](http://github.com/simpl/ngx_devel_kit/tags).
 1. Download the latest version of `ngx_lua` [HERE](http://github.com/chaoslawful/lua-nginx-module/tags).
 1. Download the latest version of Nginx [HERE](http://nginx.org/) (See [Nginx Compatibility](http://wiki.nginx.org/HttpLuaModule#Nginx_Compatibility))